omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 ### Tomato, Tomahto?
 The above are three completely different formulations, motivated by completely different scenarios.
-But at the end, the essentially same algorithm was derived: it's the same iterative scheme, with almost identical update rules.
+But at the end, the essentially same algorithm was derived: it's the same iterative scheme, with an lmost identical update rules.
 A clear case of convergent evolution.

 The obvious suggestion is: let's just call that algorithm ILT ("Iterative Linear